There’s No Failure – Only Feedback

 Beliefs don’t have to be ‘true.’

-When examining any belief, the test is not whether it is ‘true’, but whether it is ‘useful’.
+When examining beliefs, the test is not whether it is ‘true’, but whether it is ‘useful’.
 So, is a belief that there’s no failure, only feedback, more useful than it’s opposite?

 Belief in failure